How Does Bicycle Gearing Work - Ultimate Guideline

 A gear is a device that allows the cyclist to change the speed or direction of rotation of his/her bicycle.
 How a gear system is designed on a bicycle determines whether it will be easy to change gears.
 A gear ratio will affect how easily you can switch from one gear to another.
 In most cases, there are different ratios according to which wheels are used.

 Bike gears are often used to determine the speed.
 Bike gears are not only used on a bicycle but also on motorbikes and other vehicles that can be taken into sporting activities.
 The bike speed is set by the gear system and will determine the bicycle's maximum speed.
 The gear ratio allows you to go faster or slower, depending on your needs.
 Some people like to ride on a slower cycle so they do not lose their balance when they ride over difficult terrain.

 6, Bike Set Up

-A bicycle setup is how all the parts of a bike are fit together for a particular type of ride.
-For example, you could ride your bike on an easy terrain by choosing to use a smaller gear ratio.
+You could ride your bike on an easy terrain by choosing to use a smaller gear ratio.
 This makes it easier to ride over this kind of terrain because it will take less effort from your side.
 If you want to go faster than usual, then you can choose to use a higher gear ratio.
 This will make your bike harder to control as you move over difficult terrain, but your speed will be faster than usual.